Skip Main Navigation

 What if I am homeless?
 You can qualify for CalFresh even if you do not have a home, address, or place to cook.
 People without homes can often get benefits within three days.

 What if no one in my household is a U.S. citizen?
-You may still qualify if you or someone in your household has a Green Card, or is a lawful permanent resident (LPR).
+You may still qualify if you or someone in your household has a Green Card, or is a permanent resident (LPR).
 For additional information see the USDA Food and Nutrition Service policy on Non-Citizen Eligibility at

 https://www.fns.usda.gov/snap/eligibility/citizen/non-citizen-policy.